mokdevel/DarcMods/DarcMissions/README.md

 # DarcMissions
 A mission frame work for Arma Reforger.
 There are various missions premade and their behaviour can be modified by editing the configuration jsons.
+DarcMissions is thoroughly designed to work on any map without specific configs.

 ## Installation
 Just activate the mod (and dependencies) and you're good to go.